Fitting Wood Flooring onto Existing Floorboards

 Mechanical fixing means nailing or screwing the wood floor down onto joists, battens, subfloor or existing floorboards.
 Although there are several ways of achieving this such as pre-drilling and screwing or face nailing, by far the most popular method is to ‘secret nail’ or ‘secret screw’.

-Increasingly popular are the specially designed Tongue-Tite flooring screws which are fixed in a similar way to nails but do not require a nail gun.
-There is a special star driver in each box of 200 screws which will fit into any standard power screwdriver or drill.
-Simply position the screw at a 30° angle and these superb little screws will pull the boards together nice and tightly.
+Increasingly popular are the specially designed Tongue-Tite Wood Flooring Screws which are fixed in a similar way to nails but do not require a nail gun.
+A special star driver is included in each box of 200 screws, which will fit into any standard power screwdriver or drill.
+Simply position the screw at a 30° angle on the tongue joint and these superb little screws will pull the boards together nice and tightly.
 They are self piloting and countersinking, so no pre-drilling is required.
 Unlike nails, they don’t work loose over time which can result in creaking floorboards.

-Once you have decided whether to use screws or nails, inspect your subfloor thoroughly.
+Once you have decided whether to use Tongue Tite screws or hardwood flooring nails, inspect your subfloor thoroughly.
+Ideally, when fitting onto existing timber floorboards, your new wood floor should run 90 degrees perpendicular to the run of the existing boards.
+This is to ensure that the boards are fully supported underneath.
+If you wish to run the new floorboards in the same direction as the existing floorboards, for aesthetic reasons, the existing boards can be overlaid with plywood.
 Existing floorboards should be sound and securely fastened to the joists beneath.
 If they are not sound, make good any defects or overlay with plywood.
-Pin a layer of building paper over the whole floor, particularly at ground floor level.
-Once the subfloor has been prepared then you can start to nail or screw the hardwood floor down allowing for an expansion gap around the perimeter of the whole floor.
+When your subfloor is fully prepared, pin a layer of building paper over the whole floor, particularly at ground floor level.
+Once the subfloor has been prepared then you can start to nail or screw the hardwood floor down, allowing for an expansion gap around the perimeter of the whole floor.
 How you intend to cover the expansion gap will dictate what space you allow, as follows: